Funeral Tributes

 - Eulogy: Written tribute praising a person who died; usually presented by a close family member, friend or clergy

-- Funeral Resolution: Formal written tribute that honors the deceased person's relationship with God
+- Funeral Resolution: Formal written document that honors the deceased person's relationship with God

 - Poem or Scripture: Simple prose or verses that express your feelings; used when the bereaved is unable to find the right words to say or write

-- Prayer card: This keepsake traditionally has a Bible verse, individual's birth and death dates, picture and a note from the family
+- Memorial Prayer cards: This keepsake traditionally has a Bible verse, individual's birth and death dates, picture and a note from the family

 - Candle: A gift for an immediate family member, a personalized candle comes with a specific theme and photographs of your loved one